icustoms_logo.svg

 If you need assistance meeting customs standards, completing paperwork, or figuring out how to proceed, hire a customs broker or consultant.

-Documentation, audit reports, and remedial actions should all be kept as part of your compliance records.
+Documentation, audit reports, and remedial actions should all be part of your compliance records.
 This is proof of your efforts and shows that you care about following customs regulations.

 Keep up with the ever-evolving customs rules, trade pacts, and tariffs.
 To keep up with the ever-changing customs regulations, consult authoritative sources, including customs officials, industry magazines, trade groups, and related seminars and workshops.